Sign the petition to honor America’s first whistleblowers

 We urge every person who supports whistleblowers to sign the petition calling for Congress to permanently designate July 30th as National Whistleblower Appreciation Day and require all federal agencies to take action on that day informing federal employees and American citizens how to lawfully blow the whistle, and celebrating the courage of those who have exposed waste, fraud, and corruption at considerable personal risk.

-Click here to SIGN THE PETITION! to urge Congress to recognize July 30th as National Whistleblower Appreciation Day.
+- Read the proposed bill to establish July 30th as National Whistleblower Appreciation Day.